 Coronavirus worldwide outbreak

 THERE ARE SOME SPECIAL CONSIDERATIONS YOU are responsble for your own health risks There is still a threat of cancellation because of the Coronavirus worldwide outbreak.
 The new rules have now been confirmed.

 Hotels & Bed & Breakfasts have not yet fully opened for bookings (due to lack of staff and Kitchens and bars may not be open).
 Some Cafes and Pubs are opening with distancing restrictions and only with outside seating.
 Many insist on pre-booking for meals (to control numbers in a room).
 There are some towns and areas of Britain where travel restrictions are mandatory.
 Restrictions may come into force at a moments notice if dictated by National Governments.
-Currently these are Manchester, Leicester, north-east England, Wales and Scotland.
+Currently these are Manchester, Leicester, north-east England, London, SE England, Wales and Scotland.